Mandalay city sightseeing

 Wake up early this morning (around 04:00) and catch a car to Mahamuni Pagoda.
 Every morning before dawn, the monks wash the face of the ‘lumpy’ Buddha image with special fragrant water and brush its teeth.
 The ritual lasts around one hour and is a unique insight into Buddhism. (without guide) Return to your hotel around 07:30 for breakfast.

 Enjoy a relaxing cooking class between your visits in Mandalay city.
 Join Alice and Su who will explain you about the Burmese cuisine and the ingredients found in today’s market.
 Within a quiet and peaceful environment, it’s the perfect way to exchange with your host, who has for sure many interesting and fascinating stories to tell you!

-Sunset Boat with Cocktails at U Bein Bridge
+Sunset mini-cruise with cocktails at U Bein Bridge

 At sunset, visit the most picturesque U Bein Bridge on Taungthaman Lake, a half-mile long teak span also known as the longest teak bridge in the world.
 Enjoy an exclusive boat ride with cocktails and snacks on board.
 Then return back to Mandalay.